animeshgarv/Carbon_Emissions_AICTE/README.md

 ## 📁 Week 2 – Data Exploration

 - `2_data_exploration.ipynb`
-  This notebook was provided by the mentor and covers basic exploratory data analysis (EDA) on the cleaned dataset.
+  Mentor-provided notebook used to perform exploratory data analysis (EDA) on the cleaned dataset.

   This week, I:
-  - Ran and reviewed all sections of the notebook
+  - Ran and reviewed each section to understand trends and distributions
-  - Gained insights into variable distributions and correlations
+  - Observed variable correlations and potential feature relationships
-  - Took notes on potentially important features for prediction
+  - Took notes for use in model design in the next stage

-  - Prepared for upcoming work on feature engineering and modeling
+---

+## 📁 Week 3 – Model Building

+- `3_model_building.ipynb`
+  This notebook builds a predictive model for CO₂ emissions based on the cleaned dataset.

+  This week, I:
+  - Followed the complete modeling workflow
+  - Ran the full pipeline including training and prediction
+  - Reviewed model inputs, outputs, and performance

+- Trained model file (`forecasting_co2_emmision.pkl`)
+  ⚠️ The `.pkl` file is too large to upload directly to GitHub.
+  👉 You can download it here: [Download CO₂ Prediction Model (.pkl)](https://drive.google.com/file/d/1LrD_pR68-3JjtDm2ulfHzSDZzUY4RH1R/view?usp=sharing)

 ---